-Kanchanaburi offers something for everyone and in my humble opinion, is certainly one of Thailand’s most underrated destinations.
+Kanchanaburi offers something for everyone and in my honest opinion, is certainly one of Thailand’s most underrated destinations.
 Blessed with natural and historical attractions, this laid-back town features many sightseeing opportunities that would please nature lovers and history buffs alike.
-World War II memories dominate a large portion of the town, with a number of museums and war memorials dedicated to the many lives lost during the Japanese occupation, while nature parks and its surrounding area offer visitors welcomed respite from the hustle and bustle of city life.
+World War II memories dominate a large portion of the town, with a number of museums and war memorials dedicated to the many lives lost during the Japanese occupation, while nature parks and its surrounding area offer visitors respite from the hustle and bustle of city life.
 The following are some of the activities you can enjoy when you vacation here.

 Kayaking at River Kwai

 The River Kwai, merges with the Khwae Yai River to form the Mae Klong river, which empties into the Gulf of Thailand at Samut Songkhram.
 You can enjoy kayaking from a few kilometers upstream and enjoy beautiful scenery along the way.

 The kayaking (about 2 hours) culminates at an end point just further down from the famed Bridge Over River Kwai.
 Feel like a ‘celebrity’ as many visitors on the bridge usually wave to you as you paddle under the bridge.

 The River Kwai Bridge have gained worldwide fame, when it was featured in movies and books.
 The cliff-hugging tracks and the natural beauty of the mountains and valleys are well captured in David Lean’s movie, Bridge Over River Kwai.
 The track have been added with walkway and side platforms facilitating crossing the railway bridge on foot.
 These platforms also function as viewpoints and for avoiding oncoming trains.